Sadam-qch/TE_Java/README.md

-# Conexion a base de daros a mysql con apache tomcat
+# Conexion a base de datos a mysql con apache tomcat